Parents' Guide to Ne Zha

 Our review:

-Parents say (4 ):
+Parents say ( 6 ):

-Kids say (7 ):
+Kids say ( 4 ):

 This animated fantasy was a huge box office hit in its native China, and its empowering messages and stunning visuals will make it an engaging watch for fans of the genre.
-That said, the storyline could be initially confusing to audiences with no connection to the Chinese legend of the powerful but cursed boy (he's a very familiar figure in China, however, with this film serving as an origin story), and the endless action and violence might prove tedious for parents or more critical viewers.
+That said, the storyline could be initially confusing to audiences with no connection to the Chinese legend of the powerful but cursed boy (though he's a very familiar figure in China, with this film serving as an origin story), and the endless action and violence might prove tedious for parents or more critical viewers.

 But there are some very positive lessons here about fitting in, learning self-control, and believing in yourself and your family despite others' preconceived notions, prejudices, or bullying.
 There's also quite a bit of humor in some of the exaggerated characters and sillier sequences, as well as pathos in Ne Zha's relationships and his attempts to control his demon nature.
-And the animation is dazzling, particularly scenes involving a painted landscape that characters can only escape by painting their way out.
+And the animation is dazzling, particularly scenes involving a painted landscape that characters can escape only by painting their way out.

 Movie Details